 Would you like to get a list of field trips sent to your email Inbox each month?
 Contact the Golden Gate Audubon office at email@example.com and ask to receive the Field Trips e-newsletter.
 Include your name, preferred email address, plus (for our records) your postal address.

 Other Bay Area Bird Walks

 Mike Simms compiles a quarterly list of bird walks throughout the Bay Area, including walks by other Audubon chapters.
-For his current calendar, click here.
+His current list can be found through the Ohlone Audubon web site.
 There is also a Meetup page that lists birding walks and events throughout the Bay Area: www.meetup.com/Bay-Area-Birding/.